githubtraining/training-manual/docs/01_getting_ready_for_class.md

 For this class, we will use a basic text editor to interact with our code.
 Let's make sure you have one installed and ready to work from the command-line.

-### Step 5: Intstall GitHub Cli
+### Step 5: Install GitHub CLI (optional)

-GitHub command-line tool has several funtionality that may be very useful during the labs setup.
+The GitHub command-line tool has funtionality that may be useful during the labs setup.

-Install GitHub CLI from [here](https://github.com/cli/cli#installation) and confirm that is available on your console.
+Install GitHub CLI from [here](https://github.com/cli/cli#installation), then confirm it is available on your console:

 ```sh
 gh --version